 in this Article 3 which Consultant, Consultant’s subconsultant(s) and Professionals engaged by Consultant requires for their own protection shall be its own responsibility and at its own expense and shall not be considered part of the Consultant’s fee for base Services or part of Consultant’s Reimbursable Expenses or be subject to a request for Additional Services.

-Upon request of the District, Consultant shall provide complete copies of the

-insurance policies required under this Agreement.

 Section 9.
 TERMINATION OF AGREEMENT AND THE DISTRICT’S RIGHT TO PERFORM CONSULTANT’S OBLIGATIONS